SisyphusMD/archiver/README.md

   Automated encrypted backups with deduplication to local disk, SFTP, BackBlaze B2, and S3 storage.
 Leverages <a href="https://github.com/gilbertchen/duplicacy/tree/v3.2.5">Duplicacy CLI v3.2.5</a> to follow the <a href="https://www.backblaze.com/blog/the-3-2-1-backup-strategy/">3-2-1 Backup Strategy</a> while removing the complexity of manual configuration.
 </p>

+> **Primary repository**: This project is developed at [forgejo.bryantserver.com/SisyphusMD/archiver](https://forgejo.bryantserver.com/SisyphusMD/archiver).
+The GitHub copy is a read-only mirror — please open issues and PRs at the primary location.

 ## What is Archiver?

 Archiver automates backing up directories to multiple remote storage locations with encryption and deduplication.
 Configure once, then backups run automatically on a schedule.